Want to work remotely all the time? Consider these nine things first

 Remote working has been on the rise around the world for some time now.
 Even before the coronavirus outbreak, it was reported that remote working increased by 159% in the United States between 2005 and 2017.
 More recently, 49% of UK workers reported working from home this June.

 Do you think your current employer will be one of the many organisations that will be offering continued remote work in the new era or work?
 If you’re unsure and would like to find out, there are a couple of ways you should approach the subject with your manager.
-As Nick Deligiannis, Hays Australia and New Zealand Managing Director, discussed recently, you should define your best practise work-from-home plan, alongside evidence of your recent achievements whilst working remotely.
+As Nick Deligiannis, Hays Australia and New Zealand managing director, discussed recently, you should define your best practice work-from-home plan, alongside evidence of your recent achievements whilst working remotely.
 But if this level of flexibility isn’t going to be an option with your current employer, it might be worth looking elsewhere.

 However, there’s a difference between being able to cope with remote working for a few months and being able to thrive as a remote worker in the long term.